SardineDude1/NYTBestSellerListGenerator/README.md

 - Picture Books
 - Etc. (See NYTBS.ini File for Full Fist)

-*Data accuracy is dependent on the updating and maintaining of the API.*
+        Note: Data accuracy is dependent on the updating and maintaining of the API.

 # What Exactly Do These Scripts Do